CorsiDanilo/bitcoin-price-prediction-with-pyspark/README.md

 ### Author: Corsi Danilo (1742375) - corsi.1742375@studenti.uniroma1.it

 # **Project details**
-## **Problem**
+## **Introduction**
+Bitcoin is a decentralized cryptocurrency, created in 2009 by an anonymous inventor under the pseudonym Satoshi Nakamoto.
+It does not have a central bank behind it that distributes new currency but relies on a network of nodes, i.e., PCs, that manage it in a distributed, peer-to-peer mode; and on the use of strong cryptography to validate and secure transactions.
+Transactions can be made through the Internet to anyone with a "bitcoin address" Bitcoin's value is determined by the market and the number of people using it.
+Its blockchain, or public ledger of transactions, is constantly updated and validated by nodes in the network.
 The cryptocurrency Bitcoin has attracted the attention of many people in recent years.
 However, it's price fluctuation can be extremely unpredictable, which makes it difficult to predict when the right time to buy or sell this digital currency will be.
 In this context, prediction Bitcoin prices can be a competitive advantage for investors and traders, as it could allow them to make informed decisions on the right time to enter or exit the market.
 In this project, I will analyze some machine learning techniques to understand, through the processing of historical data, how accurately the price of Bitcoin can be predicted and whether this can provide added value to cryptocurrency investors and traders.

+## **Goal**
+**``Is it possible to make predictions about the price of Bitcoin using machine learning methods in combination with the price information and technical characteristics of its blockchain?``**

 ## **Dataset**
-I chose to collect data on the Bitcoin blockchain using the API of the website Blockchain.org and the price information from two famous exchange Binance and Kraken, the most relevant information was retrieved from the last four years to the present day (a period for which there were moments of high volatility but also a lot of price lateralization).
-The procedure has been made as automatic as possible so that the same periods are considered each time the entire procedure is run.
+I chose to collect data on the Bitcoin blockchain using the API of the website Blockchain.org and the price information from two famous exchange, Binance and Kraken.
+They were retrieved the most relevant information from the last four years to the present day (a period for which there were moments of high volatility but also a lot of price lateralization).
+The procedure has been made as automatic as possible so that the same periods are considered each time the entire procedure is executed.

 The features taken under consideration were divided into several categories:

 - **Currency Statistics**
    - **ohlcv:** stands for “Open, High, Low, Close and Volume” and it's a list of the five types of data that are most common in financial analysis regarding price.